 Some women have weeks to mentally prepare for a cesarean, but many have just days, hours or minutes.
 Suddenly, everything she envisioned when meeting her child has changed: the room she’ll be in, the position she’ll be in, who will be surrounding her.
 We humans don’t tend to do well in situations of sudden change.
 And yet these brave women find a way to let go of their pride and connect with an inner strength that allows them to enter the operating room and give birth to their child.

 And then the actual surgery happens.
 The actual cutting and suturing.
-Full recovery often takes months.
+Full C-section recovery often takes months.
 And while most of us would like to curl up with a bowl of ice cream and a stack of movies after a major surgery, C-section mothers do just the opposite: they nurture and love and bond with their needy, beautiful babies.

 Emotionally and physically, these women are SO strong.
 And this strength isn’t just necessary on delivery day; this strength must endure in the weeks and months and years ahead—as their bodies and souls heal, crafting new dreams with their little ones in their arms.

 Becoming a mother leaves all of us with scars.
 Some of them are emotional, some of them are physical.
-C-section mothers often have both.
+C-section moms often have both.
 And yet their scars are powerful reminders of the bravery and fortitude they possessed when bringing their children into the world.
 These scars mark the door their children passed through as they left one world for the next.
 These scars are beautiful and worth celebrating.